volume-trader/QuantowerKB/analytics-panels/chart/vwap.md

 **1. Switch between different VWAPs** and set the settings for each of them&#x20;

-Quantower platform provides 5 separate VWAPs, that can be placed simultaneously on a single chart.
+VT-Terminal platform provides 5 separate VWAPs, that can be placed simultaneously on a single chart.

 **2.** Set the **Main Settings** for the VWAP line: